Naming of chemical elements: People

-Many of the transuranic elements are named after recipients of the Nobel Prize:
+Many transuranic elements are named after Nobel Prize winners:

 Other transuranic elements are named after scientists who did not receive the prize:

 The transuranic element flerovium was named after the Flerov Laboratory of Nuclear Reactions, which in turn was named after Georgy Flyorov.
-The IUPAC stated that the element was named after the laboratory, not Flyorov, but Yuri Oganessian, who led the team at the laboratory that discovered the element, said that the intention of the naming was to honour Flyorov.
+The IUPAC stated that the element was named after the laboratory, not Flyorov, but Yuri Oganessian, who led the team at the laboratory that discovered the element, said that the intention of the naming was to honor Flyorov.

 The element samarium is named after Vasili Samarsky-Bykhovets, and gadolinium is indirectly named (via the mineral gadolinite) after Johan Gadolin.

 Lecoq de Boisbaudran, who named the element gallium after his native land of France (from Latin Gallia meaning Gaul) denied that the element's naming was for a pun on his own name ("le coq" means "the rooster" in French, as does "gallus" in Latin).

 Places on earth

 Some chemical elements are named after places on the planet earth.
 Elements which are named after currently existing countries and cities are as: